preludeorg/operator-support/README.md

 ## Plugins

 Inside this space, you will find the open-source plugins that are supported within Operator.
 Plugins are extensions to the Operator platform and allow you to add or overwrite behavior inside the application.
-Download plugins from here and upload them into your Operator's plugins section.
+Plugins here will automatically be available for installation via Operator's plugin section.

 ## Report a bug